lsv62/Git/source/Git Basics.rst

 .. glossary::

     ``clone https://github.com/<repository>``
-          copy  of  an  existing  Git  repository
+          copy of an existing git repository and sets up local master to track remote

 Recording Changes to the Repository
 -----------------------------------